tinyheero/BICG-2016/copy_number/content/lab.md

 export GC_DIR=/home/ubuntu/CourseData/CG_data/Module5/install/b37
 ```

-## Part 1 - Affymetrix SNP 6.0 Analysis
+## Affymetrix SNP 6.0 Analysis

 ### Fetch Array Data

-For calling copy number variants from Affymetrix SNP 6.0 data, we will be using breast cancer cell-line (HC1143) with a tumour-normal pair.
-The array data for HCC1143 has already been downloaded for you.
+For calling copy number variants from Affymetrix SNP 6.0 data, we will be using breast cancer cell-line (HC1395).
+The array data for HCC1395 has already been downloaded for you.
 Create a directory and copy the array data to your workspace.

 ```
 mkdir -p data/cel
-cp /home/ubuntu/CourseData/CG_data/Module5/data/HC1143/cel/* data/cel
+cp /home/ubuntu/CourseData/CG_data/HCC1395/cel/* data/cel
 ```

 Create a list of the cel files to be used by downstream tools.
 In practice we would normalize many arrays in a batch.
-For demonstration purposes we use just a single tumour and normal.
+For demonstration purposes we use just a single tumour.

 ```
 echo cel_files > data/cel/file_list.txt
-echo `pwd`/data/cel/GSM337641.CEL >> data/cel/file_list.txt
-echo `pwd`/data/cel/GSM337662.CEL >> data/cel/file_list.txt
+echo `pwd`/data/cel/GSM888107.CEL >> data/cel/file_list.txt
 ```

-### Part 1.1 - Array Normalisation and LRR/BAF Extraction
+### Step 1 - Array Normalisation and LRR/BAF Extraction

-The first step in array analysis is to normalise the data and extract the log R and BAF (B Allele Frequencies).
+The first step in array analysis is to normalize the data and extract the log R and BAF (B Allele Frequencies).
 The following steps will create normalised data from Affymetrix SNP6 data.

 We require a number of data files that define the SNP6.0 arrays.